Chelsoconn/210/notes.md

   - *delete* keyword

     -  removes the key-value pair from the object and returns `true` unless it cannot delete the property (for instance, if the property is non-configurable).
+    -  If you use delete in an array it leaves a hole, use splice

   - Key-value pairs are also called object **properties** in  JavaScript.
 We can also use "property" to refer to the key name; the  meaning is typically clear from context.
 For instance, we can talk about the `name` property for the `person` object without mentioning the value.

-  - If a variable declared with `const` is initialized with an  object, you can't change what object that variable refers to.
+  - If a variable declared with `const` is initialiAlso, you have now learned enough to be able to complete the following sets of exercises: the last four exercises from [JavaScript Basics](https://launchschool.com/exercise_sets/c39a2eed) and all of [Medium 1](https://launchschool.com/exercise_sets/41f68c21) and [Medium 2](https://launchschool.com/exercise_sets/646ece8b) from JavaScript Language Fundamentals, and [Easy 3](https://launchschool.com/exercise_sets/829c41b0), [Easy 4](https://launchschool.com/exercise_sets/b1647500), and [Easy 5](https://launchschool.com/exercise_sets/605aaeb8) from JS210 - Small Problems.zed with an  object, you can't change what object that variable refers to.
 You can,  however, modify that object's properties and property values:

   - ```javascript
     > const MyObj = { foo: "bar", qux: "xyz" }
     > MyObj.qux = "hey there"